-We researched and found 5 of the most reliable cat diapers out there.
-Our top choice is the Paw Legend Reusable Diaper.
-This cat diaper is suitable for cats of various sizes and comes with a Velcro closure so you can easily adjust the fit.
-Paw Legend Reusable Diaper is made of several waterproof layers and has the best protection against kitty accidents.
+My top choice right now is the Paw Legend Reusable Diaper.
+This cat diaper works for cats of various sizes and comes with a Velcro closure so you can easily adjust the fit.
+I’ll explain why fit is so important in just a second.
+Plus is made of several waterproof layers and has the best protection against kitty accidents.

-Read on for an in-depth review of each diaper we researched.
-Plus, we’ll answer all your questions on the pros and cons of using cat diapers, when a diaper for cats is appropriate, and why it might be a good choice for your kitty.
+Read on for the pros and cons of using cat diapers, when a diaper for cats is appropriate, and why it might be a good choice for your kitty.

 The best cat diapers: